bobdavies2000/OpenCVB/README.md

 Installation – Full Description with Discussion
 ===============================================

-The installation of OpenCVB may seem formidable but it is automated to a high degree – just click on “PrepareTree.bat” after downloading OpenCVB from GitHub.
+The installation of OpenCVB takes some time but it is automated – just click on “PrepareTree.bat” after downloading OpenCVB from GitHub.
-The key to remember is that getting one example to work gets all the examples to work.

 The first step is to clone the OpenCVB repository in GitHub: